-For a pass, a candidate must obtain :
+For a pass, a candidate must obtain:

-(a) 40 percent marks in each written, paper, i,e 20 out of 50 and in

-(b) 50 percent marks in aggregate in all the subjects. practical/viva voce 40% in aggregate in the paper and.

-(A) Introduction: Faculty of Law, Jai Narain Vyas University is a mission driven institution.
+- (a) 40 percent marks in each written, paper, i,e 20 out of 50 and in aggregate 40 percent marks in individual paper. - (b) 50 percent marks in aggregate in all the papers. - (A) Introduction: Faculty of Law, Jai Narain Vyas University is a mission driven institution.
 It is among the oldest Law School of North India.
 Since, its inception as an erstwhile Jaswant Law Centre, it has produced a galaxy of Legal Luminaries including Judges of Supreme Court, High Court, diplomats, eminent politicians and legislators together with top beaurocrates in the Country.